CBOR: Special/float (type 7)

 This major type is used to encode various special values that do not fit into the other categories.
 It follows the same encoding-size rules as the other atomic types (0, 1, and 6), but the count field is interpreted differently.

+Values 0-19 are not currently defined.

 The values 20-23 are used to encode the special values false, true, null, and undefined.
-Values 0-19 are not currently defined.

 A short count of 24 indicates a 1-byte extended count follows which can be used in future to encode additional special values.
 To simplify decoding, the values 0-31 may not be encoded in this form.
 None of the values 32-255 are currently defined.

 Short counts of 25, 26 or 27 indicate a following extended count field is to be interpreted as a (big-endian) 16-, 32- or 64-bit IEEE floating point value.
 These are the same sizes as an extended count, but are interpreted differently.
 In particular, for all other major types, a 2-byte extended count of 0x1234 and a 4-byte extended count of 0x00001234 are exactly equivalent.
 This is not the case for floating-point values.

 Short counts 28-30 are reserved, like for all other major types.

 A short count of 31 encodes the special "break" marker which terminates an indefinite-length encoding.
 This is related to, but different from, the use with other major types where a short count of 31 begins an indefinite length encoding.
 This is not an item, and may not appear in a defined-length payload.